 - The display capture serves as a fallback to get your stream up and going in a hurry

-- It is also the one that can easily get you in trouble – keep your financal and private information off your desktop at all times while live
+- It is also the one that can easily get you in trouble – keep your financial and private information off your desktop at all times while live

 - The game capture will capture a specified running application, and nothing more

-- It is the most safe and efficient method of capturing video output directly from a computer
+- It is the safest and most efficient method of capturing video output directly from a computer

 - There are certain games that do not work with the game capture source